fugue-project/fugue/README.md

 ### Installing git hook scripts

 Fugue has pre-commit hooks to check if code is appropriate to be commited.
-The previous `make` command install this.
+The previous `make` command installs this.
-If you installed the requirements, install the git hook scripts with:
+If you installed the requirements manually, install the git hook scripts with:
 ```
 pre-commit install
 ```